Chandralekha (1948 film): Release

 Despite the film's positive reviews and good box-office performance, it was unable to recover its large production costs; Vasan remade it in Hindi in an attempt to do so.
 The Hindi version, distributed by The Screens (a company in Bombay, now Mumbai), was released on 24 December 1948.
 With over 600 prints it was a commercial success, setting box-office records.
 Vasan called Chandralekha "a pageant for our peasants", intended for "the war-weary public that had been forced to watch insipid war propaganda pictures for years."
 It was selected by the Indian government for screening at the fourth International Film Festival in Prague in 1949.
 The film's success made Madras a production centre for Hindi films.
 Five years after Chandralekha's success, Gemini paid its employees a bonus, one of the first studios in the world to do so.
+The Tamil version was re-released in 1950, with a new copy containing coloured sequences.

 Reception

 Box office

 Although exact figures for the film's box-office earnings are not available, film-trade websites provide estimates.
 Box Office India cited the Hindi version's nett earnings as ₹7 million, and said that it was the second-highest-grossing Hindi film of 1948 (after Shaheed).
 As of February 2009, the website gave Chandralekha's adjusted nett gross as ₹37,98,00,000.
 According to the 1998 book Indian cinema: A Visual Voyage, by India's Ministry of Information and Broadcasting, Chandralekha grossed ₹20 million.
 Film historian B. D. Garga said in his 2005 book, Art Of Cinema, "The two versions—Tamil and Hindi—grossed millions."
 Sharmishtha Gooptu states in her 2010 book, Bengali Cinema: An Other Nation, that Chandralekha grossed ₹10 million (about $2,100,000 in 1948) in India.
 A 2011 article by Namrata Joshi in Outlook says Chandralekha grossed ₹15.5 million with an audience of 30 million, "60% from rural India."